Hi! My name is Jon Gorrie.

 In 2005 I developed Musician’s Focal Dystonia in my embouchure.
 However, I was able to overcome this condition to make a full recovery, and later went on to provide support and rehabilitation for other sufferers of the condition through in-person and Skype coaching sessions.

 In 2009 I published Performing in The Zone, a book on performance psychology.
-Since its publication, I’ve given 1-on-1 performance coaching as well as lectures about performance psychology at several universities and organisations, and am a regular guest lecturer at Sahlgrenska Akademi (School of Medicine, Gothenburg University).
+Since its publication, I’ve given 1-on-1 performance coaching as well as lectures about performance psychology at several universities and organisations, and was a regular guest lecturer at Sahlgrenska Akademi (School of Medicine, Gothenburg University) for almost 10 years.

 I currently work as a brass pedagogue, conductor, and lecturer, and compose/arrange when time permits.